Siddyboy/food-recipes/lemon-mincemeat.md

 ## Notes

-Contains no nuts.
+- Contains *no* nuts.

-Extra sultanas in mix of fried fruits make it jucier.
+- Extra sultanas in mix of dried fruits make it jucier.

-Small jars are handier for retrieving the mincemeat.
+- Small jars are handier for retrieving the mincemeat.

-I have kept it for a year and it was fine, stored in very clean (dishwashed) dry jars in a dark cool cupboard, but it does taste better when younger - more individual flavours.
+- I have kept it for a year and it was fine, stored in very clean (dishwashed) dry jars in a dark cool cupboard, but it does taste better when younger - more individual flavours.

 2009 C.A.M.W.

+- Kept frozen in plastic box for over a year and seems to be OK.

+2023 SCJK